- Roofing & Siding >

 Although most tile roofs are found in warm climates, they can be used in cold regions, too.
 When installing a clay or concrete tile roof in a cold climate, however, ask for products designed to handle freeze-thaw cycles.

-Be sure also to ask a structural engineer if your roof framing will support the weight of a tile roof.
-While a typical asphalt installation weighs about 230 pounds per square (a 10′ x 10′ area), a tile roof can range anywhere from 580 to nearly 1,100 pounds per square.
+A structural engineer will also be able to identify whether your roof framing will support the weight of a tile roof in the first place.
+These materials are particularly heavy: While a typical asphalt installation weighs about 230 pounds per square, a tile roof can range anywhere from 580 to nearly 1,100 pounds per square.

-Compared to concrete, clay tiles are more colorfast.
-They are also more durable.
+• Clay tiles are also more durable.
 An installation of clay roof tiles can be expected to last 100 years.
 (The average lifespan of concrete roof tiles is about 50 years.)
 Because they wear so well over time, clay roof tiles add significantly to a home’s resale value.

-At $700 to $1,000 per square, clay costs twice as much as concrete.
-While both score top fire and impact ratings, they are more difficult to install and repair than more common roofing products like asphalt shingles (which usually run $150 to $300 per square).
+• At $700 to $1,000 per square, clay costs twice as much as concrete.
+(Both of which cost more expensive than asphalt shingles, which usually run $150 to $300 per square.)

 For more on roofing materials, consider: